You can watch me make these squash scones with my son, Charlie, on my new show Zoë Bakes on Magnolia Network!

 - Bring a medium saucepan of water to a boil, add some salt, and cook the squash for 3 minutes.
 Drain and cool.
 Reserve.

-- In a large bowl, whisk together the flour, sugar, baking powder, and the 1/4 teaspoon salt.
+- In a large bowl, whisk together the flour, sugar, baking powder, 1/4 teaspoon salt, and nutmeg.
 Add the butter and cut it into the flour with a pastry blender until it resembles cornmeal, but you also want to keep some of the butter in pea-sized pieces, which will create the flakiness in your scones.
-Fold in the cooled squash.
+Fold in the cooled squash and chocolate.

 - In a small bowl, mix together the eggs and half and half.
 Add this mixture to the dry ingredients and mix to combine.